chaoming0625/brainunit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 'Feature Request'
+name: Feature Request
-about: 'Suggest a new idea or improvement for ``brainunit``'
+about: Suggest a new idea or improvement for ``brainunit``
+title: ''
-labels: 'enhancement'
+labels: enhancement
+assignees: ''

 ---

 Please: